The Holiday: Cast

-The film reunited Rufus Sewell and Shannyn Sossamon as they both starred in A Knight's Tale (2001) together, although they do not share a scene.
+Rufus Sewell plays Jasper Bloom, Iris's emotionally needy ex-boyfriend, while Edward Burns appears as Ethan, Amanda's unfaithful composer boyfriend whom she breaks up with in the beginning of the film.
+Shannyn Sossamon plays Maggie, Miles's actress girlfriend.
+Sewell and Sossamon reunite as they both starred in A Knight's Tale (2001) together, although they do not share a scene.
 The film also cast Bill Macy as Ernie and Shelley Berman as Norman, friends of Arthur, as well as Kathryn Hahn as Bristol and John Krasinski as Ben, Amanda's employees.
 Jon Prescott appears as Maggie's short-time affair.

 Dustin Hoffman appears in the video rental store in an uncredited cameo as Jack Black talks about the score from The Graduate (1967).
 According to Hoffman, this was unscripted and unexpected.
-He was going to Blockbuster for a movie, saw all the light and came over to see what was going on.
+He was going to Blockbuster Video to rent a film when he saw the lighting from the film production crew and walked over to see what was happening.
 He knew director Nancy Meyers, who scripted a short scene with him in it.

-Lindsay Lohan, who had made her motion picture debut in Meyers's remake of The Parent Trap (1998), and James Franco, a friend of Meyers, make uncredited appearances in the trailer of the fictional movie Deception, which Amanda and her team finish at the beginning of The Holiday.
+Lindsay Lohan, who had made her motion picture debut in Meyers's remake of The Parent Trap (1998), and James Franco, a friend of Meyers, make uncredited appearances in the trailer of the fictional film Deception, which Amanda and her team finish at the beginning of The Holiday.
 Veteran voice-over talent Hal Douglas was the narrator for the trailer, as well as other "trailers" that describe Amanda's situation at various points in the film.
+Alex O'Loughlin and Odette Yustman play a kissing couple in a fictional film in the opening scene as Miles composes the music for the scene.